foundriesio/docs/source/index.rst

 ===============================

 The **Linux microPlatform** is a minimal, secure, continuously updated software platform.
-Its built and maintained using the **FoundriesFactory** product.
+It's built and maintained using the **FoundriesFactory** product.
-Foundries.io maintains a community focused Factory that users can try out for free on our supported devices as well as private, customer owned Factories.
+Foundries.io maintains a community focused Factory that users can try out for free on our supported devices, as well as private, customer-owned Factories.

 .. toctree::